Salma Agha: Personal life

-Salma Agha was in a relationship in the 1980s with London-based businessman Ayaz Sipra.
+Salma Agha was in a relationship in the 1980s with London-based businessman Mahmud Sipra.
 This relationship lasted many years, during which time Salma made her film debut, but it did not develop into marriage.

 She has been married three times.
-Her first husband was Pakistani Actor Javed Sheikh in the 1980s.
-She was then married to the squash player Rahmat Khan of the Pakistani Khan squash family (and the father of Natasha Khan through his first marriage) from 1989 to 2010 and they have two children together – Zara "Sasha" Agha Khan and Ali Agha Khan (Liaqat Ali Khan).
+Her first husband was Pakistani actor Javed Sheikh in the 1980s.
+She was then married to the Pakiatani squash player Rahmat Khan of the Khan squash family (and the father of Natasha Khan through his first marriage) from 1989 to 2010 and they have two children together – Zara "Sasha" Agha Khan and Ali Agha Khan (Liaqat Ali Khan).

 In 2011, she married Manzar Shah, a Dubai-based businessman.
 She lives in Mumbai, where her daughter Zara works in Bollywood films.

 In January 2017, she was granted Overseas Citizenship of India status by the Indian government.